About Architags

 The approach is inspired on the skateboarder’s perspective on cities.

-The 'systemic world' of planners is too far removed from the ‘urban world' of residents.
+The 'systemic world' of planners is too far removed from the ‘urban world' of users.

 This is where the Curbanism approach comes in.

-Resulting in designers not focussing only on spatial conditions, but also on people, their cultures, use of space and identity.
+Resulting in designers not focussing only on spatial conditions, but also on lived experience by users, (informal) use of spaces, cultural phenomenons and local identities.